7 Signs Of Tree Roots In Pipes And What To Do

 Most homeowners agree that trees enhance the property’s aesthetics and offer multiple practical advantages.

 Besides the well-known benefits of increasing oxygen levels and reducing carbon dioxide, trees provide shade in summer.
-But having trees in or around your home can sometimes lead to certain problems, like damage to your plumbing and sewer lines.
+But having trees in or around your home can sometimes lead to specific problems, like damage to your plumbing and sewer lines.

 This happens when tree roots break through the piping and start growing within them, which can cause various problems, such as obstructing the water flow and reducing pressure.
 It can ultimately damage the drain pipes and the entire plumbing infrastructure.